-Even a tiny amount of bacteria can be a dangerous thing when it comes to food.
+Even a tiny amount of harmful bacteria can be dangerous when we eat leftover food.
 While that packet of nasi lemak bought earlier in the morning might still seemingly smell and taste fine later in the day, it might have already harboured enough toxic pathogens to leave you feeling nauseated and ill.

 “The immune system in healthy adults can deal with small amounts of bacteria and viruses.
 But larger numbers of such bugs can make us quite sick,” explains Ms Charmaine Toh, a dietitian with National Healthcare Group Polyclinics (NHGP).